-ZORK "understands" many different types of sentences.
-Some examples: TAKE THE GOLD, DROP GOLD, PICK UP GOLD.
-PUT DOWN THE GOLD.
+ZORK "understands" many different

+types of sentences.
+Some examples: TAKE THE GOLD, DROP GOLD, PICK UP GOLD, PUT DOWN THE GOLD.
 GO NORTH, NORTH, WALK NORTH.
 N. WALK AROUND THE HOUSE.
-PUSH BUTTON.
-PUSH THE RED BUTTON, OPEN WOODEN DOOR.
-LOOK AT THE WALL.
-LOOK UNDER ROCK, LOOK BEHIND CURTAIN.
-LOOK IN BAG.
-READ A BOOK.
-READ ALL OF THE BOOKS.
-DROP ALL.
-TAKE ALL.
-DROP ALL a verb by the word AND or a comma.
+PUSH BUTTON, PUSH THE RED BUTTON, OPEN WOODEN DOOR.
+LOOK AT THE WALL, LOOK UNDER

+ROCK, LOOK BEHIND CURTAIN.
+LOOK IN BAG, READ A BOOK, READ ALL OF THE BOOKS.

+DROP ALL, TAKE ALL, DROP ALL BUT THE KNIFE.

+You must separate multiple objects of a verb by the word AND or a comma.
 For example: